 - Superman #33 – Round Seven

-- DC K.O.: The Joker vs. Red Hood #1 – Round Eight
+- DC K.O.: The Joker vs. Red Hood #1 – Round Eight.

 - DC K.O. #3

-- DC K.O.: Knightfight #3 – While in direct continuity with Knightfight #2, a page makes references to what happens in the tournament.
+- DC K.O.: Knightfight #3-4 – Continuation and conclusion of the story, with a page in #3 that makes references to what happens in the tournament.
+The story continues in DC K.O. #4.

 - Superman #34 – A page reconnect with Superman and events from D.C.
 K.O. #3 while the arrival of characters featured in the Flash indicates this issue takes place also after The Flash #29.